Ozqn0/operating-systems-labs/example-05/example-05.md

 - The program prints two "Common" lines because both parent and child execute that statement.
 - For clearer lab output and to meet repository guidelines, consider changing printed messages to grammatically consistent English (e.g., "I am child with pid: %d" and "I am parent with pid: %d") and add error handling as suggested.

-This explanation follows the repository rules: the implementation is in C, all documentation is written in English, and the document includes Purpose, System Calls / Functions Used, How It Works, and How to Compile and Run.